 (1d) The Commissioner shall not, in disclosing information or making a statement under subsection (1b) with respect to a particular investigation —

-(a) set out opinions that are, either expressly or impliedly, critical of any department or authority to which this Act applies or any person unless the Commissioner has complied with subsection (1e) in relation to the investigation; or
+(a) set out opinions that are, either expressly or impliedly, critical of any department, authority or relevant entity to which this Act applies or any person unless the Commissioner has complied with subsection (1e) in relation to the investigation; or

 (b) disclose the name of a complainant or any other matter that would enable a complainant to be identified unless it is fair and reasonable in all the circumstances to do so.

-(1e) Where the Commissioner proposes to disclose information or make a statement setting out opinions referred to in subsection (1d)(a) he shall, before doing so, afford —
+(1e) Where the Commissioner proposes to disclose information or make a statement setting out opinions referred to in subsection (1d)(a) the Commissioner must, before doing so, afford —

 (a) if the opinions relate to a department or authority, the principal officer of the department or authority and the officer of that department or authority principally concerned in the complaint; or

+(aa) if the opinions relate to a relevant entity, the head of the relevant entity; or

 (b) if the opinions relate to a person, that person,

-the opportunity to appear before him and to make submissions, either orally or in writing, in relation to the complaint.
+the opportunity to appear before the Commissioner and to make submissions, either orally or in writing, in relation to the complaint.

 (1f) This section has effect notwithstanding section 19(2).